 We recognise that modern slavery can exist in a complex supply chain issue, and we work in partnership with our Customers, Suppliers, with local and national Government Organisations and agencies as well as other organisations to help develop long-term solutions to this issue.

 We have rigorous Human Resources procedures in place to ensure that all employees have a legal right to work in the UK, are paid a fair and legal wage, and are under no duress.

 Our social purpose and commitment to preventing slavery and human trafficking are also reflected in our Safeguarding and Procurement Policies, to underscore the seriousness of slavery and human trafficking and ensure that staff are aware of and responsive to the issues.
 We have an open accountable culture and if slavery and safeguarding issues emerge, these are reported through standard management processes, the Safeguarding Reporting process or through our Whistleblowing process.

 Sovereign Housing Association and its subsidiaries will not support or deal with any business knowingly involved in slavery or human trafficking.
-The Board of Directors and all senior management shall take responsibility for implementing this policy statement and its objectives and shall provide adequate resources (training, etc.) and investment to ensure that slavery and human trafficking is not taking place within the organisation and within its supply chains.
+The Board of Directors and all senior management take responsibility for implementing this policy statement and its objectives and provide adequate resources (training, etc.) and investment to ensure that slavery and human trafficking is not taking place within the organisation and within its supply chains.

 In terms of oversight, procurement and compliance are reviewed by the Audit and Risk Committee of the Board regularly.
-This policy statement will be reviewed by the Board annually and published.
+This statement will be reviewed by the Board annually and published.

 Supplier Adherence to our Values